Analytics Without Surveillance

 The endpoint is compiled as a string literal into the JavaScript output.
 At runtime, the environment variable changes where the server listens, but the browser runs pre-compiled code with the old path baked in.

 The official Docker image from ghcr.io/umami-software/umami ships with /api/send hardcoded in the tracker script.
-Setting COLLECT_API_ENDPOINT=/api/locale in the .env file makes the server accept requests on /api/locale, but the tracker script still tells the browser to post to /api/send.
+Setting COLLECT_API_ENDPOINT to a new value in the .env file makes the server accept requests at the new path, but the tracker still tells the browser to post to /api/send.
 The two sides disagree silently.

 ARG COLLECT_API_ENDPOINT=/api/send